adityarajagopal/pytorch_training/README.md

 This repository provides a modular base to train CNNs using Pytorch.
 The list of files in the directory and their functions are described below.
 > Note : For all files regarding MuPPET including the main, look in the ./src/muppet directory.

-- For running the AdAPT pruning framework, run "git submodule update --init src/ar4414/pruning"
+- For running the ADaPT pruning framework, run "git submodule update --init src/ar4414/pruning"

 pytorch\_training.yml
 -----------------------